What is molluscum contagiosum?

 - Disseminated secondary eczema; this represents an immunological reaction or 'id' to the virus

-- Numerous and widespread mollusca that are larger than usual in immune deficiency, often on the face, eg giant mollusca in uncontrolled HIV infection or patients on immune suppressing drugs
+- Numerous and widespread molluscum contagiosum that are larger than usual may occur in immune-deficient patients (such as uncontrolled HIV infection or in patients on immune suppressing drugs), and often affect the face

 How is molluscum contagiosum diagnosed?